The husky puppy isn’t just any kind of puppy. Oh no, this breed needs the correct kind of training, given in the correct kinda way!

 Well, the reason for a prolonged introduction to the harness and leash is to make your pup feel super comfortable with the harness and leash.
 Once he feels very content and at ease attached to the leash, there won’t be any behavior issues when you start walking (controlling) your pup.

 Repeat step 7 ⭐

 It’s best to make things really easy for your puppy and setting him up for success is important.
 To properly teach him to walk on the leash, you need to make it simple.

-While holding the leash, take one or two steps back away from him and then encourage him to come to you.
-Remember to always face him and step back away, this will automatically encourage him to come to you anyway.
+While holding the leash, take one or two steps away from him and encourage him to come to you.
+Remember always to face him and step back away.
+This will automatically encourage him to come to you anyway.

 Once he comes to you, make a big fuss and praise heavily.
 Be patient for him to come to you.
 Do this very simple process many times and before long your puppy will walk beside you on the leash keeping up with your pace.